ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 :::note Conclusion
-The <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1444" target="_blank"><font color="blue">generic exclusion search algorithm</font></a> that ClickHouse is using instead of the <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1452" target="_blank"><font color="blue">binary search algorithm</font></a> when a query is filtering on a column that is part of a compound key, but is not the first key column is most effective when the predecessor key column has low(er) cardinality.
+The <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1444" target="_blank">generic exclusion search algorithm</a> that ClickHouse is using instead of the <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1452" target="_blank">binary search algorithm</a> when a query is filtering on a column that is part of a compound key, but is not the first key column is most effective when the predecessor key column has low(er) cardinality.
 :::

 In our sample data set both key columns (UserID, URL) have similar high cardinality, and, as explained, the generic exclusion search algorithm is not very effective when the predecessor key column of the URL column has a high(er) or similar cardinality.